 share information about how to make yourself a competitive candidate (in the eyes of admissions) for graduate school admissions programs

 provide practical resources to help you research options

 discuss entrepreneurship as a psychology practitioner—and brainstorm possibilities

 provide you with strategies which will help you to identify your gifts and strengths so you see yourself and your capabilities clearly

 identify your work calling

 I am of the belief — based on research, observation and experience — that, usually, whatever a person can conceive of as possible is possible.
-I love teaching and mentoring, and believe that informed guidance in the early stages of an individual's learning career can be an invaluable support.
-I’d love to help you.
+I love teaching and mentoring, and I’d love to help you.
 Please email me firstname.lastname@example.org if you would like to inquire about mentoring support.